 The world of coffee is vast and varied, with a plethora of flavors, aromas, and benefits to explore.
 One lesser-known aspect of this beloved beverage is the use of green coffee beans, the unroasted seeds of the Coffea Arabica plant.
 Often overshadowed by their roasted counterparts, green coffee beans hold a wealth of health benefits and unique characteristics that deserve recognition.

-## The Unroasted Advantage
+The Unroasted Advantage

 Antioxidants are substances that protect your cells against free radicals, which are harmful molecules that can lead to cell damage and various health issues.
 By choosing green coffee beans over roasted ones, you’re opting for a higher antioxidant content and potentially reaping more health benefits.
+According to the Journal of Agricultural and Food Chemistry, green coffee beans contain chlorogenic acids, which are known for their antioxidant properties.

-## Health Benefits of Green Coffee Beans
+Health Benefits of Green Coffee Beans

 The advantages of green coffee beans extend beyond their antioxidant content.
 They also offer a range of other health benefits:

-4. **Improved Mood and Cognitive Function:** The caffeine in green coffee beans can enhance mood and cognitive function, providing a mental boost when needed.
+4. Improved Mood and Cognitive Function: The caffeine present in green coffee beans can enhance mood and cognitive function, providing a mental boost when needed.

 6. Liver Health: Green coffee beans may help protect the liver from certain diseases and improve overall liver function.